Home Warranty Maintenance Requirements: What You Must Do

 • Annual HVAC tune-ups and filter changes are typically required for coverage

-• No maintenance records can mean no coverage — document everything
+• No maintenance records can mean no coverage, so document everything

-• American Home Shield is the most lenient; First American among the strictest
+• American Home Shield is most lenient; Choice and Select are strictest

-• Routine maintenance costs ~$330–$505/year but protects thousands in warranty benefits
+• Annual maintenance of $265-$605 protects thousands in warranty benefits

 Trusted by Thousands